DerekRies/arkpy/docs/userguide.md

 # Sex: Male
 ```

 You'll see when we accessed the data belonging to character.name we did so with the **.value** property.
 This is because all the data parsed from the ark files are parsed as wrappers around the Data Types rather than the python Data Types themselves.
+These data-types are found in the [**arktypes module**](arktypesmodule.md)

-If we were to just character.name itself we'd get the following.
+If we were to just print character.name itself we'd get the following.
 ```python
 >>> print profile.character.name
 # <StrProperty> Woobles